EVATool/fae-architecture-log/_decisions/sig-eventing-solution.md

 We recommend **Spring Eventing** as a solid default, since it is already included in the spring-web libraries we already use.
 RabbitMQ presents a viable alternative, should the need arise for a broker based eventing solution (docker container highly recommended).

+General Information and Code Examples can be found in the [wiki](https://github.com/EVATool/evatool-backend/wiki/Spring-Eventing).

 ## Reasons for the resolution